-- River and habitat enhancement works such as planting of native species and hedgerow, pollinator friendly planting, river-bank stabilisation, fencing and riparian buffer zones.
+- River and habitat enhancement work, such as planting of native tree species and hedgerows, pollinator friendly planting, river-bank stabilisation, fencing and installation of riparian buffer zones.

-- Match funding for large LEADER funded projects with a biodiversity/water quality element.
+- Match funding for large LEADER funded projects with water quality and biodiversity elements.

 - Preparation of local plans such as feasibility studies, habitat management plans, ecological surveys, and biodiversity action plans.

 - Awareness raising initiatives such as river clean ups, biodiversity information boards, citizen science workshops, outdoor classrooms, rainwater harvesting, and enhancement of wetlands.

 This year, an additional €20,000 was awarded as part of the Blue Dot Catchments Programme.
 The Blue Dot Award for 2023 was shared between two groups; IRD Duhallow in County Cork and Camross Tidy Towns, Co.
 Laois.
 Blue Dots are catchments which are mostly unpolluted and contain Ireland’s best quality waters.